tamarajqawasmeh/text-processing-using-spark-dataframe/efficient_data_analysis.md

 # **Efficient Data Processing Using Spark DataFrames**

 Businesses want to get reviews on their goods and services but getting the review is not the issue.
-It's the ability to extract and visualize analytics from review data that is most critical to a business's success.
-Using Spark DataFrames, we will use the Yelp dataset to analyze business reviews.
+It’s the ability to extract and visualize analytics from review data that is most critical to a business’s success.
+For this tutorial, we’ll be using Spark DataFrames and the Yelp dataset to analyze business reviews.
+This link will take you to the data that we will be working with.
+Download the necessary files to follow along in this tutorial.

+## What is a DataFrame

 A DataFrame is a Dataset organized into named columns.
 It is conceptually equivalent to a table in a relational database or a data frame in R/Python, but with richer optimizations under the hood.
 DataFrames can be constructed from a wide array of sources such as: structured data files, tables in Hive, external databases, or existing RDDs.
-This link will take you to the data that we will be working with.
-Download the necessary files to follow along in this tutorial.

 ## Setting up the notebook to begin working in Spark Core